 Roasted Papaya With Brown Sugar

-Cooking papaya at a high temperature enhances its natural sweetness, making it a tasty side dish or dessert.
+Cooking papaya at a high temperature enhances its natural sweetness, turning it into a tasty side dish or dessert.

 Prep Time: